salad/salad/README.md

     * If you mean *the element that I am about to describe should be in the page and be visible*, use `should see <subject>`
     * Note: Backwards-incompatable changes will not be the norm around here - at the moment, I'm fairly sure I know everywhere salad is being used, so I'd rather make the jump and get things right.
 Future backwards-incompatible changes will go through a deprecation schedule.

-0.3
----

-* Added the ability to choose your browser, using the "Given that I am using zope/firefox/chrome" step.
-* Added `zope.testbrowser` to the required libs
-* Salad's own lettuce tests now run, and have coverage of the browser loading.

-0.2
----
-* Initial dev